retrosnob/retrosnob.github.io/pythonbook.md

 1. Paris is the capital of France
 2. Beijing is the capital of Germany

-It is clear that statement
+It is clear that statement 1 is True and statement 2 is False.

+Now consider the statements:
+1. Paris is the capital of France and Beijing is the capital of Germany
+2. Paris is the capital of France or Beijing is the capital of Germany

+Statement 1 is False, because
 The GCSE also requires you to know the following logical operators.
 | Operator | Example | Result
 |---|---|---|